 Mr. Casper's executive severance agreement provides that, in the event his employment is terminated by the Company without "cause" or by him for "good reason" (as such terms are defined therein), he would be entitled to a lump sum severance payment equal to the sum of (A) 2 times his annual base salary then in effect, and (B) 2 times his target bonus for the year in which the date of termination occurs, except that if Mr. Casper receives benefits under his executive change in control retention agreement described above, he would not be entitled to also receive benefits under his executive severance agreement.
-In addition, Mr. Casper would be entitled to a pro rata bonus for that year (which would not be paid until March of the following year, when bonuses are paid, and only if the performance goals established under the annual incentive plan were met), and for two years after the date of termination, he would be entitled to up to \$20,000 of outplacement services until the earlier of 12 months following his termination or the date he secures full-time employment.
-Mr. Casper's executive severance agreement also provides that, in the event of his death or disability, Mr. Casper would be entitled to a pro rata bonus for that year (which would not be paid until March of the following his termination or the date he secures full-time employment.
-Mr. Casper's executive severance agreement also provides that, in the event of his death or disability, Mr. Casper would be entitled to a pro rata bonus for that year (which would not be paid until March of the following year, when bonuses are paid, and only if the performance goals established under the annual incentive agreement also provides that, in the event of his death or disability, Mr. Casper would be entitled to up to \$20,000 of outplacement services until the earlier of 12 months following his termination or the date he secures full-time employment.
-Mr. Casper's executive severance agreement also provides that, in the event of his death or disability, Mr. Casper wou
+In addition, Mr. Casper would be entitled to a pro rata bonus for that year (which would not be paid until March of the following year, when bonuses are paid, and only if the performance goals established under the annual incentive plan were met), and for two years after the date of termination, he would be provided medical, dental and life insurance benefits at least equal to those he would have received had his employment not been terminated, or if more favorable, to those in effect generally during such period with respect to peer executives of the Company.
+Finally, Mr. Casper would be entitled to up to \$20,000 of outplacement services until the earlier of 12 months following his termination or the date he secures full-time employment.
+Mr. Casper's executive severance agreement also provides that, in the event of his death or disability, Mr. Casper would be entitled to a pro rata bonus for that year (which would not be paid until March of the following year, when bonuses are paid, and only if the performance goals established under the annual incentive plan were met).
+In order to receive the benefits described above, Mr. Casper must have executed and not revoked a full and complete release and separation agreement that includes non-disparagement and cooperation provisions.